 NB Some restrictions may still be in place this summer, so please double check the details with the venue before setting off.

-2. MARY STEVENS PARK, in Stourbridge has a splash pad; children can run around triggering the water sprinklers by standing on the coloured soft pads..
+2. MARY STEVENS PARK, in Stourbridge has a splash pad; children can run around triggering the water sprinklers by standing on the coloured soft pads.
 The Norton park is one of five healthy hubs located within Dudley borough.
-The splash pad is usually open again from May.
-(Open from 20th July, 9.30am - 7pm)
+The splash pad is usually open from May.

 3. DROITWICH LIDO WR9 8AA is situated at the heart of the idyllic Lido Park.
 The historic Droitwich Spa Lido is a fantastic summer’s day out that wont break the bank.
 It’s a remodelled, heated swimming pool with a ‘beach’ area at one end and an integrated fountain.
 There is also a dedicated wet-play area besides the main pool.
 Children under 8 years of age must be accompanied in the water by a responsible adult (aged 16 or over) Maximum of two under 8’s per adult.
 Pre-booking required.